tehila1111/swimming-pool-app/README.md

 ## Get Starting:
-1. run Sql server script : swimming-pool.
+1. run Sql server script : swimming-pool.sql
 2. connect the database again to the DAL layer.
 3. run the project from login.html page.